To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - 3-Years: $5.95/month (save 40%)

-What About Fi Collar & Whistle Go?
+What About Fi Collar, Invoxia & Whistle Go?

-Fi Smart Dog Collar Series 2 Review
+Fi Smart Dog Collar Series 3 Review

-Fi also allows you to keep track of your dog’s daily activity, from distance traveled to sleep patterns.
+Fi uses GPS and the AT&T LTE-M cellular network to keep tabs on your pup in real time and has lost-dog mode escape alerts.
+Fi also allows you to keep track of your dog’s daily activity, from distance traveled to sleep monitoring.
 You can set goals for daily steps to keep your pup in shape.
 You can even connect with and compete with fellow Fi users.
-The chew-proof and waterproof collar comes in four colors and four sizes, ranging from 11.5″ to 34.5″, so it fits a wider variety of dogs.
+The chew-proof and waterproof collar comes in four colors and five sizes, ranging from 9.5″ to 31″, so it fits a wide variety of dogs.

 To save battery life, the Fi Collar will dynamically connect to WiFi or local Bluetooth beacons, such as your phone or the Fi charging base.
 Many users, however, said this could be inconvenient.
 Users say the battery drains very quickly when not connected to WiFi or Bluetooth.